timklapdor/csulx/_strategies/Creating-Rich-Media-Artefacts.md

 * Build additional work around the task.
 Developing rich media can be time consuming so don’t use it as an add on, but look at opportunities to centre other assessments or activities the student’s work to make it worthwhile.
 * Use it for self-evaluation and diagnosis.
 Ask students to record themselves and let them review their performance and get them to link their work to theory and the profession.
 * Build relevant skills with a focus on the what they would benefit from in the profession.
 What would they do on the job?
 Tasks that are common and adaptable are presentations of information and literature, in depth discussion of a situation or topic, or taking a side and creating an argument for a debate.
 * Rich media lends itself particularly well to engaging in peer-to-peer evaluation and feedback on the work.
-Students could be asked not just to to identify issues but to make suggestion and provide constructive feedback which is often quite challenging, but engages a deeper level of knowledge.
+Students could be asked not just to identify issues but to make suggestion and provide constructive feedback which is often quite challenging, but engages a deeper level of knowledge.

 To know if using rich media is the right choice in your subject then ask yourself some of the following questions